malik-hackontech/sequelize-mock/docs/api/model.md

 ## update(values, [options]) -> Promise.&#60;Array&#62;

 Executes a mock query to update a set of instances.
-Without any other configuration, the default behavior when no queueud query result is present is to create 1 new Instance that matches the where value from the first parameter and returns a Promise with an array of the count of affected rows (always 1) and the affected rows if the `returning` option is set to true
+Without any other configuration, the default behavior when no queued query result is present is to create 1 new Instance that matches the where value from the first parameter and returns a Promise with an array of the count of affected rows (always 1) and the affected rows if the `returning` option is set to true